Phala-Network/phala-blockchain/crates/sidevm/host/README.md

 ## Push messages to the sidevm program
 Sidevm programs can receive messages from the host.
 There are three message channels:

-- message: A arbitrary message can be sent from an ink contract in the the phat contract.
+- message: A arbitrary message can be sent from an ink contract in the phat contract.
 - sysmessage: A message sent from the phat contract host to the sidevm program to inform some system events: ink logs, ink message outputs, ink events emitted by commands.
 - query: A query is sent from a external user via a worker local RPC in the phat contract system.